dfaerch/passrelay.wezterm/docs/README.md

 ## Developer Examples

 If you are looking to integrate with a password manager yourself, this section is for you.

+**NOTE**: PassRelay is meant to talk to password managers that are already running, eg. as an agent or a GUI, and thus currently has no way of prompting the user for a master password to unlock the password manager.

 ### Basic Examples